 Mindfulness Techniques for a Creative Business

-In 2009, I took no time for mindfulness techniques while juggling my WAHM workshops, special needs homeschooling, and worrying about how the fallen economy was going to impact my continued homeownership, I found it easy to fall into the abyss of anxiety.
+In 2009, I took no time for mindfulness techniques while juggling my WAHM workshops, special needs homeschooling, and worrying about how the fallen economy was going to impact my continued homeownership.
+I easily fell into the abyss of anxiety.

 I felt that I had no time for mindfulness techniques.
 My life ebbed and flowed much like being dragged by my hair with pauses for sleep and showering.